-- A. Streets constructed as part of new subdivisions or other development must comply with the design standards as provided in this section for safety according to its classification. - B. Streets may be accepted into the Town street system for maintenance with approval of the Town Council.
-However, streets with two or more of the following characteristics, should not be accepted into the Town's roadway system for maintenance: - 1.
-Roadways in elevations above 2900 feet, and/or - 2.
-Roadways with grades above 22% with a maintained distance over 500 feet, and/or - 3.
-Roadways in areas prone to rockslides, and/or - 4.
-Roadways where the Town is unable to provide emergency services due to geometrics of the roadway, and/or - 5.
-Roadway stopping sight distance is inconsistent with design speed. - C. Design Speed and Posted Speed Limit: Design speed is a selected speed used to determine the various geometric design features of a roadway.
+- A. Streets constructed as part of new subdivisions or other development must comply with the design standards as provided in this section for safety according to its classification. - B. Streets may be accepted into the Town street system for maintenance with approval of the Town Board of Aldermen.
+However, streets with two or more of the following characteristics, should not be accepted into the Town's roadway system for maintenance: - a) Roadways in elevations above 2900 feet, and/or - b) Roadways with grades above 22% with a maintained distance over 500 feet, and/or - c) Roadways in areas prone to rockslides and/or - d) Roadways where the Town is unable to provide emergency services due to geometrics of the roadway, and/or - e) Roadway stopping sight distance is inconsistent with design speed. - C. Design Speed and Posted Speed Limit: Design speed is a selected speed used to determine the various geometric design features of a roadway.
 The posted speed limit is established either by law or by traffic control devices.
-Speed limit is usually less than the design speed. - D. Street Design Includes Multiple Elements: The roadway or vehicle travel surface, which may include an improved shoulder or bicycle lane; curb and gutter, swale or other stormwater conveyance; planted strips and landscaping as required; sidewalks, greenways or other pedestrian facilities such as crosswalks as required.
+Speed limit is usually less than the design speed. - D. Street design includes multiple elements: the roadway or vehicle travel surface, which may include an improved shoulder or bicycle lane; curb and gutter, swale or other stormwater conveyance; planted strips and landscaping as required; sidewalks, greenways or other pedestrian facilities such as crosswalks as required. - E. Blocks are units of land, inclusive of private land, alleys, parking areas and sidewalks or other features that are circumscribed by a combination of streets, waterways, or linear greenspace that break up the linear development pattern along a roadway.
+New streets shall be organized with blocks that are a maximum of 500 feet in length, unless within a conservation subdivision or hillside development, or within Low Density Residential Districts (CC-RL, EN-RL, FC-RL, or HT-RL).